 The first photo below was taken with a shutter speed of 0.5 seconds, ISO 100 and f/22 (no filter) and the second was taken with my filter allowing me to have a slightly lower shutter speed of 6 seconds.
 Neither of these photos are edited so that you can see the difference in the depth of colour that is brought in during a long exposure shot.

+If you want to shoot long exposure shots at night check out my top tips on how to shoot at night!
 I hope my top tips for taking long exposure shots will help you to up your photography game, the main thing is to keep practising!

 Like this post?
 Pin it to save for later!